Thermal analysis in the ceramics & glass industry

 - Energy-efficient window glazing: Modern glazing with special coatings reduces energy consumption by controlling heat radiation.

-- Safety glass: Laminated and tempered glass offers increased breakage and impact resistance and is used in facades, vehicles and public facilities.
+- Safety glass: Laminated and tempered glass offers increased breakage resistance and impact resistance and is used in facades, vehicles and public facilities.

 Glass is an indispensable component of modern electronics and optical systems:

-- Fiber optics: Glass fibers enable loss-free data transmission over long distances and form the basis for modern communication systems.
+- Optical fibersOptical fibers enable loss-free data transmission over long distances and form the basis for modern communication systems.

-Raw material groups and properties that can be analyzed
+Raw material groups and analyzable properties

 - Oxide ceramics: Materials such as aluminum oxide (Al2O3) and zirconium oxide (ZrO2) are widely used in technical ceramics.

-- Non-oxide ceramics: Materials such as silicon carbide (SiC) and silicon nitride (Si3N4) are known for their outstanding thermal and mechanical resistance.
-They often consist of oxygen-free silicon compounds, but still belong to the class of ceramics because their structure and properties are very similar to those of oxide ceramics.
+- Non-oxide ceramicsMaterials such as silicon carbide (SiC) and silicon nitride (Si3N4) are known for their outstanding thermal and mechanical resistance.
+They often consist of oxygen-free silicon compounds, but nevertheless belong to the class of ceramics, as their structure and properties are very similar to those of oxide ceramics.

-Smart technologies
+Smart technologies and new applications

 In the modern age, ceramics and glass are increasingly developing into intelligent materials with special properties: